Oil prices to ease on slow economy, higher output

 "Around 20 percent of liquids growth comes from Iraqi capacity and 40 percent from North American oil sands or light tight oil production," the IEA said.

-OPEC will also spend heavily on boosting its spare capacity, which is projected to more than double to 5-7 million bpd, a level unseen since before the 2003‐2008 oil price rally.
+OPEC will also spend heavily on boosting capacity, which is projected to more than double to 5-7 million bpd, a level unseen since before the 2003- 2008 oil price rally.

-OPEC's spare capacity is seen as the main cushion against supply disruptions and worries about dwindling capacity have been one of the main reasons behind recent oil price spikes.
+OPEC's spare capacity is seen as the main cushion against supply disruptions and worries about dwindling capacity have been one of the main reasons behind oil price spikes in recent years.

 Despite the IEA's benign outlook, the agency said there was exceptional uncertainty about the global economy and heightened regional geopolitical risks.